CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

    1055: VictorOps - CloudWatch Integration TEST - failure (Ack: 82603, Res: 20283)
    ```

-1. Text the following to acknowledge the incident
+1. Text the following on your mobile phone to acknowledge the incident

    *Format:*